unoplatform/uno/doc/articles/intro.md

 The native layout system for inner elements is then overridden with a XAML-compatible layout system, using the standard XAML Measure and Arrange passes.
 This means that a StackPanel will use the exact same layout strategies on all platforms, and will therefore look the same on screen.

 On Windows platforms, Uno.UI is not present and the XAML-layout files are left untouched.
-On Xamarin-compatible plaforms, the XAML files are processed at compile time to generate non-conditional code that will be executed as-is at runtime on the device.
+On Xamarin-compatible platforms, the XAML files are processed at compile time to generate non-conditional code that will be executed as-is at runtime on the device.
 This means that there is no runtime parsing of XAML, which makes the UI-tree creation particularly efficient.

 Uno.UI also provides ways to have platform-specific markup in XAML files, which allows for a simple file tree while adjusting the UI for each platform.